dhilst/delegate/README.md

     [x*2 for x in foo] # => [2, 4, 6]

-At class parsing time is not possible for `DelegateTo` to know to what attribute you're assigning it to.
+~~At class parsing time is not possible for `DelegateTo` to know to what attribute you're assigning it to.
 For example `foo = DelegateTo('bar')` Pay attention that `DelegateTo` doesn't receive any information about `foo` attribute, but it will discover this latter.
 The method name is discovered at the first call.
 This is done by iterating over all the object's attributes.
-Once found the method is cached and no search is performed in the subsequent calls.
+Once found the method is cached and no search is performed in the subsequent calls.~~

+In fact, in Python +3.6 we can take advantage of `__set_name__` to get the attribute name information not needing to iterate through all the object attributes.
+This make it more efficient.
+If `__set_name__` is not available it will resort to the loop so the above paragraph still applies on Python <=3.5.
+Please note that while this *should* work on Python 3.5, it's not tested on it, only 3.6+ versions are tested on the CI.

-Still, if you need to avoid this iteration you can initialize the method name with the same name of the attribute name.
+Still, if you need to avoid this iteration (on Python 3.5 and below) you can initialize the method name with the same name of the attribute name.

 For example